prajwaldcunha/MUPLibrary/README.md

 ## Usage

-### 1)For uploading multiple images by passing an ArrayList of URI of images.
+### For uploading multiple images by passing an ArrayList of URI of images.

 #### Request for permissions:
 ```java